 If you are not good at sewing, you can simply hang the fishing sinkers from the bottom of the drapes.
-You can use this method to weight down your outdoor tablecloth, as well!
+You can use this method to weigh down your outdoor tablecloth, as well!

-You don’t have to spend a dime on outdoor curtain weights if you have big washers, like these , somewhere stored in your garage.
+You don’t have to spend a dime on outdoor curtain weights if you have big washers somewhere stored in your garage.
 You can use them to weigh your outdoor curtains or secure your outdoor carpet in place:

 DIY River Stone Weights

 Put your crafting skills to use and make personalized outdoor curtain weights to improve your curb appeal.